ScottLogic/OpenInferESG/Methodology.md

 1. Calculate the inference time for the request (in hours)
 2. Multiply by the **effective system power** (combining GPU and non-GPU components)
-3. Scale by the data center's Power Usage Effectiveness (PUE)
+3. Multiply by the data center's Power Usage Effectiveness (PUE)

 ## 3. Core Equations and Variables